cheikhshift/megalith/readme.md

 ![enter image description here](screens/4.png)

 #### Location of configuration file
-- On Windows assume your default workspace directory to be %USERPROFILE%/megaWorkSpace
+- On Windows assume your default workspace directory to be %USERPROFILE%\megaWorkSpace
 - On Unix/Linux assume your default workspace directory to be $HOME/megaWorkSpace